nuex/note/README.md

     chmod +x ~/bin/note

-If you do not already have a ~/bin directory and have it in your $PATH (check using `echo $PATH`) you can prexifx the preceding commands with the following
+If you do not already have a ~/bin directory and have it in your $PATH (check using `echo $PATH`) you can prefix the preceding commands with the following:

     mkdir -p ~/bin
     echo "PATH=\$PATH:~/bin" >> ~/.bashrc